 Not to get anybody too excited, this isn't the original Veal Orloff recipe.
 It's the easy modern Russian interpretation, and a very loose one at that.
+It's like a Russian Casserole.
 The French don't drown all their food in mayo for starters, but this is the name, for better or worse!
 For a more accurate representation of the original Orloff recipe, see Jennifer Eremeeva's veal recipe.
 Jennifer is an amazing cook, an American that's a Russian expert, and has lived in Russia for over 2 decades.
 Definitely worth checking out.

 French-Style Meat (мясо по-французски)